Roadstead: Definition

 A roadstead can be an area of safe anchorage for ships waiting to enter a port, or to form a convoy.
 If sufficiently sheltered and convenient, it can be used for the transshipment of goods, stores, and troops, either separately or in combination.
-The same applies in transfers to and from shore by lighters.
+The same applies in transfers to and from shore by lighters or barges.

-In the days of sailing ships, some voyages could only easily be made with a change in wind direction, and ships would wait for a change of wind in a safe anchorage, such as the Downs or Yarmouth Roads.
+In the days of sailing ships, some voyages could only easily be made with certain wind directions, and ships would wait for favorable winds on a roadstead such as the Downs near the English Channel, or Yarmouth Roads by the North Sea.